nilscox/cah/README.md

 - id: The answer's id
 - question: The question to which the player answered
 - text: The final text of the question, with blanks filled with choice's
+- splitted: The final text of the question, as an array (see `Question.splitted`)
 - choices: The submitted choices
 - answered_by: The player who answered the question
 - won_by: The player won the black card, if any